 Also known as Idiot’s cake this simple but tasty food was one of the civil war era foods that gained rapid popularity amongst soldiers.
 Although not as common as the other foods, this deep-dish, dark brown float of biscuit-like objects in a thick cinnamon-raisin sauce was often found in packages soldiers received from home.
 Since it was easy to put together from a readily-available ingredient, it was said that even an idiot could make it, hence the name of the food.

 - 2 tsp.
 Baking Powder

 - 1 cup Flour

 Preparation: Boil together the first 5 ingredients.
 Make a batter of the second 5 ingredients.
-Drop the batter in a greased pan by spoonfuls.
+Drop the batter into a greased pan by spoonfuls.
 Pour first mixture over it and bake in a moderate oven until golden brown.

 This was another wildly popular civil war era foods and it was often eaten by Civil War soldiers fighting for both the Union and the Confederacy.
 This threat was made from Horehound (Marrubium vulgare), a sturdy plant brought to America by settlers.
-Horehound candy was not only a sweet indulgence, but was used as a cure for stomach aches and sore throats.
+Horehound candy was not only a sweet indulgence, but it was also used as a cure for stomach aches and sore throats.